 Basic business vocabulary and usage, and reading and writing skills for everyday office operations.
 Students acquire practical skills that can enable them to participate in the Spanish speaking business world.
+Offered at departmental discretion.

 SPA 313, 314.
 Advanced Conversation in Literature & Culture I, II.
 (3, 3)